 Coconut Milk - Just as coconut oil, coconut milk contains good fats that have health benefits, contains many good nutrients and may reduce the risk of heart disease.

-Honey – Contains anti-oxidants and is generally considered “less bad” than white sugar or corn syrup.
+Honey - Contains anti-oxidants and is generally considered "less bad" than white sugar or corn syrup.
 However, it is still sugar, so the less you consume, the better!
-The same is the case with other natural sweeteners that you might substitute in for the honey.
+The same is the case with other natural sweeteners that you might substitute for honey.

 Why Are Soaked Oats Healthier?

 Soaking grains unlocks many nutrients and health benefits that you otherwise wouldn't get from eating the grain unsoaked.
 Most grains, including oats, contain phytic acid, an anti-nutrient that protects all that is good in the grain from being released.
 So all the healthy things in the oats just pass you by, or rather, pass through you!
 Soaking oats in an acidic liquid helps to neutralize the phytic acid, so your body can make use of the nutrients in the oats.
 This also makes it easier on your gut as the oats pass through because it doesn't have to work as hard!

 Soaking has a similar effect on grains as sprouting and fermenting (sourdough).
 Fermentation is the most effective way to neutralize phytic acid, but with foods like granola, soaking is simply easier.